CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/02-How-to-get-up-to-speed-as-Developer.md

 Now that we have everything set up its time to prepare the environment to start coding.

 - Install an IDE/Code Editor (for this microhack Visual Studio Code)
-- Install VS Code Live Server extension
-- We are going to write simple html as example for this microhack
+- We are going to write simple html as example for this microhack so no need to install other tools for now.

 #### Note!
 In your real project

 ## Challenge Completed if

+- Dev box is ready for use
 - VS Code is ready for use
-- Our code runs as expected